The Best Camping in Black Hills National Forest

 Spearfish can be that perfect middle ground for those who have no idea where to begin.
 Nearby historic Deadwood, hog heaven Sturgis and blending plenty of stores and a not-terribly-far drive into the national forest into one sunshiny day of an experience in the Black Hills makes this a great basecamp.

 Finally, if you’re just dying for a small town full of big history, Hill City is a little bit of everything.
-You’ll find bikers on the front deck of a main street bar as the local band pits their classic rock against the highway running through town; young hikers finding that perfect piece of gear for their next overnight journey; determined dads plotting family activities that will once-and-for-all end the screen time they’ve planned their vacations to break and locals trying to keep up with the madness all the while.
+You’ll find bikers on the front deck of the main street bar as the local band pits their classic rock against the highway running through town; young hikers finding that perfect piece of gear for their next overnight journey; determined dads plotting family activities that will once-and-for-all end the screen time they’ve planned their vacations to break and locals trying to keep up with the madness all the while.
 The town also lives more or less right in the heart of the entire Black Hills National Forest, making it the easiest way to see as much of the park as possible without committing to every-day-long drives.

 The Black Hills are easily one of the most enjoyable places–certainly east of the Rockies–to find a ton to do in a relatively small patch of America.
 You can dine big or fish bigger, relax in a spa or a hammock, and easily spend an entire summer here leaving no stone unturned (just remember to turn it back once you’re done!)